-'Face It' is a behavioural change and personal development programme for young people, delivered in schools and Pupil Referral Units.
+Face It is Khulisa's behaviour change programme, designed for pupils in schools and Pupil Referral Units.

-"Khulisa's 'Face It' programme has been a great success... the use of role play is very engaging and the post programme support is invaluable.
+"Khulisa's Face It programme has been a great success... the use of role play is very engaging and the post programme support is invaluable.
 We are looking forward to running more programmes in the future at Rokeby School."

 Interested in becoming one of our partner schools?
 Get in touch at firstname.lastname@example.org